 Even if we don’t necessarily believe the contrary view we’re asserting, if the feedback loop lasts for too long (we feel misunderstood), our contrary view (or their’s) might indeed become solidified, and neither of us will ever discover the true heart of the other.
 But if instead of arguing or advising or trying to cheer someone up with platitudes when they come to us to unburden, we let them share their deepest laments without judging them (i.e. listen and validate, even if we disagree), they’ll in many cases be able to see the folly of their own view as they are expressing it (or we’ll see our own folly!).
 This is perhaps hardest to do when their vent is an accusation toward us.
 The kneejerk reaction in the heat of the moment is to defend ourselves.
 By resisting this temptation and validating their concerns instead (which doesn’t mean accepting false guilt or tolerating verbal abuse, don’t get me wrong), we give them the chance to see the situation more clearly as things cool down (because they won’t feel pushed into contrariness through wounded pride).

 The art of validation brings to mind the book of Job in the Old Testament.
 The first couple of weeks after his tragedy, Job’s friends sat quietly grieving with him and letting him freely lament.
-Unfortunately, they didn’t keep this up.
+But they didn’t keep this up for long.
 At the end of the book God says that when they grieved with Job they did the right thing, but as soon as they started self-righteously lecturing and judging him, they erred.
 So that puts to mind Paul’s words in Romans 12:15, “Rejoice with those who rejoice; mourn with those who mourn.”

 On a side note, I’m not saying we should always mirror the other person.
-In the case of anger or grumpiness, we shouldn’t let someone else’s bad mood ruin our day.
-By validating their emotions, however, we give them a chance to let go of them – so they in turn can mirror our more positive mood.
+This is a matter of discretion and context.
+In the case of anger or grumpiness, we shouldn’t let someone else’s bad attitude or gloomy mood ruin our day.
+That’s not what I’m suggesting.
+By validating their emotions, however, (and sharing them in certain cases) we give them a chance to let go of them – so they in turn can mirror our more positive mood.

 Let’s consider here the therapeutic nature of prayer.
 When I pour out my heart to God, it helps me articulate my feelings and crystalize my thoughts – it clears the clutter in my mind and often gives me a new perspective.
 In expressing those feelings and concerns out loud, I begin to have enough clarity to think of possible solutions.
 In many ways it’s like talking to a therapist.